Skip to content

 → apply after-cursor, sort, limit

-→ look up full JSON docs from {name}.docs
+→ look up full JSON docs from `docs` database

 → return Vec<serde_json::Value>